Dollar shuffles higher, shares bask near peaks

 TESLA ON THE CHARGE

-Share in electric carmaker Tesla (TSLA.O) rose 2.6% in pre-Wall Street trade after data from Beijing showed its Chinese sales - which make up a third of the firm's total sales - had seen a 29% leap last month. read more
+Share in electric carmaker Tesla rose 2.6% in pre-Wall Street trade after data from Beijing showed its Chinese sales - which make up a third of the firm’s total sales - had seen a 29% leap last month.

 The data had also showed China’s overnall new electric vehicle sales had surged 177% compared to a year ago.